dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

 ### Implementing the Code-Behind File

- The code-behind file, MainWindow.xaml.vb or MainWindow.xaml.cs, contains the procedural code that implements the functionality of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] discussed in the preceding section.
+ The code-behind file, MainWindow.xaml.vb or MainWindow.xaml.cs, contains the procedural code that implements the functionality of the UI discussed in the preceding section.
 The primary tasks are:

 - Attaching an event handler to `MyControl1`'s `OnButtonClick` event.